fabtools/fabtools/README.md

 Tests
 =====

-The tests use [Vagrant](http://vagrantup.com/) to launch virtual machines, against which all the tests will be run.
+The integration tests use [Vagrant](http://vagrantup.com/) to launch virtual machines, against which all the tests will be run.

 You can launch the tests using the Python 2.7 built-in [unittest](http://docs.python.org/library/unittest.html) runner: